 Hiking in Verbier

-Discover the top Verbier walking
+Discover the top Verbier walking areas

 If you're coming to Verbier during the summer, it is simply beautiful and you're likely to want to throw on your walking boots and head out for a hike, walk or just an easy ramble around the mountains.
-For information on individual trails see our hiking and walking routes.

 There are over 400km of footpaths in the Verbier area, so you'll be spoilt for choice when it comes to deciding where to head each day.
 With spectacular views and beautiful scenery at every turn, there are walking routes for all abilities.
 Summer passes will provide you with access to the lifts meaning you can explore more of the high altitude terrain and wonderful views without the slog.